krizkontrolz/Home-Assistant-nextion_handler/Tips_and_Tricks/NEXTION_GESTURES.md

 # Gesture Approaches for Nextion Devices (work in progress, incomplete ...)

-Gestures are a useful way of adding functionality to UI while saving space, particularly on small screens like [NSPanels](https://community.home-assistant.io/t/sonoff-nspanel-smart-scene-wall-switch-by-itead-coming-soon-on-kickstarter/332962) and other Nextion devices.
-Implementing gestures allows you to reduce the number of graphical UI elements by being able to trigger events such as page changes with **'swipes'** or attaching multiple functions to a single button with different types of **'presses'**.
+Gestures are a useful way of adding functionality to your UI while saving space, particularly on small screens like [NSPanels](https://community.home-assistant.io/t/sonoff-nspanel-smart-scene-wall-switch-by-itead-coming-soon-on-kickstarter/332962) and other Nextion devices.
+Implementing gestures allows you to reduce the number of graphical UI components by being able to trigger events such as page changes with **'swipes'** or attaching multiple functions to a single button with different types of **'presses'**.
 The **demo HMI file in this folder** has examples of 2 ways of implementing gestures in the Nextion Editor.
-The demo pages are designed so that you can test and experiment with gestures, inspect realtime information to see how touch data is being generated and used during a gesture, and to illustrate some the 'traps' (unintended Nextion code behaviour) that you need to be aware of when incorporating robust and reliable gestures into your own HMI projects.
+The demo pages are designed so that you can test and experiment with gestures, inspect and debug realtime information to see how touch data is being generated and used during a gesture, and to illustrate some of the 'traps' (unintended Nextion code behaviour) that you need to be aware of when incorporating robust and reliable gestures into your own HMI projects.

 ## Edge-Swipe Gestures
-The simplest approach for swipe gestures on Nextion devices like NSPanels that have a large surrounding bezel is to use 'edge swipes'.
+The simplest approach for adding swipe gestures to Nextion devices like NSPanels that have a large surrounding bezel is to use 'edge swipes'.
 These are where you swipe from the bezel into the screen to trigger events such as cycling between pages.

 Edge swipes are implemented in the Nextion Editor by 'fencing' each edge of the screen with a narrow `hotspot` (raised to the highest surface level) so that they are the first UI component that will be triggered whenever a user swipes from outside the touch-sensitive part of the screen.
 You then attach your `swipe` actions to the event code of the hotspots on each edge.